Libs of TikTok: Drag-show-related content

 Raichik contends that adults teaching children about LGBTQ identities is abusive and constitutes child grooming.
 She often uses Libs of TikTok to publicize LGBTQ events either involving or aimed at youth, and, on more than one occasion, some of these events have been targeted by right-wing extremists.
 Raichik has claimed that being gender non-conforming or being an ally of the LGBTQ community is a "mental illness", and deliberately misgendered transgender people.

-In June 2022, Libs of TikTok had some of their tweets removed after they posted the locations of a drag-focused events in the United States, including at least one Drag Queen Story Hour that was geared toward preschool-aged children.
+In June 2022, Libs of TikTok had some of their tweets removed after they posted the locations of drag-focused events in the United States, including at least one Drag Queen Story Hour that was geared toward preschool-aged children.
 That location, in San Lorenzo, California, was stormed by the Proud Boys, a far-right extremist group.
 Pride events in Dallas and Coeur d'Alene were also targeted by right-wing extremists after Libs of TikTok posted about them; at the Coeur d'Alene event, 31 Patriot Front members were arrested before getting to their destination.
 In June, a spokesperson for the Alameda County Sheriff's Office said investigators believe that the Proud Boys confrontation was caused by Libs of TikTok.
 In August, NPR reported that "no conclusive link between the posts and the extremist groups' activities" had been established.

 The Proud Boys have also targeted or threatened to target other events Libs of TikTok has publicized, including a Woodland, California, bar's drag happy hour (which Raichik said was hosted by a "youth group" for "all ages"), a drag brunch planned to benefit a local LGBTQ resource center in Sanford, North Carolina, and a drag-queen story hour that was planned (and then cancelled) by a K-5 school in Columbus, Ohio.

 In November, a South Dakota State University LGBTQ student group was the target of a bomb threat being investigated by the University Police Department, after Libs of TikTok posted alleged footage of that year's annual drag event, which was advertised as all-ages.
 The student group and the performer at the center of the event said Libs of TikTok's video spliced together scenes of that year's event with the previous year's event, which had been age-restricted.

 In May 2023, it was reported that the shooter responsible for the Allen, Texas shooting had dedicated to Libs of TikTok a long screed he posted to social media denouncing Drag Queen Story Hour.